 Nope, I’m not saying you should leave home with dirty laundry packed in your carry-on bag.
 As I mentioned above, you should plan a carry on packing list with items for up to seven days, but not more.
 You can wash your clothes as you travel, taking advantage of local laundromats, or the laundry services/washing machines available with your accommodation.
 And I can assure you that the cost will be lower than getting larger luggage to fit more clothes in it.

 To save space, don’t bring laundry detergent with you.
-Just buy a small, travel size detergent pack at your destination.
+Just buy a small, travel-size detergent pack at your destination.
 Remember what we discussed earlier: before adding something to your carry on, consider if it’s best to buy it after your arrival.

 You may also hand wash some clothes during your trip.
 This not only saves you some money, but it may be the only option at times.
-Depending on where you are staying, you might want to consider a small clothes line to bring with you.
-However, if you’re in a hotel or an airbnb, you can use the hangers from the wardrobe to dry your clothes.
+Depending on where you are staying, you might want to consider a small clothesline to bring with you.
+However, if you’re in a hotel or an Airbnb, you can use the hangers from the wardrobe to dry your clothes.

 To save time, you may want to make a long term investment in some quick dry clothes for your travels.
 There is a wide range of quick-dry clothes brands and models for you to choose from, whether you’re looking for tops, trousers, socks or underwear.